Principles for good investing

 Stock markets can be unpredictable, and your investments will perform differently over time.
 So, it’s important to keep the long term in mind and see past any short-term peaks and troughs.

-The value of investments can go down as well as up, so you may get back less than you invest.
+Important information: The value of investments can go down as well as up, so you may get back less than you invest.
 This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.